 My room is simple and clean.
 I have a queen bed with a nice comforter and the bed is made.
 This is a step up, I think, from when I lived in a house in South Minneapolis with four girls right after college.
 My room was in the basement, the mattress was on the floor, it was messy, and I had very little else.

 I look to my left.
-There’s a tall dresser in which my clothes are folded and stacked.
+There’s a tall dresser, in which my clothes are folded and stacked.
 To my right, my guitar sits on a dusty stand.
 It’s so precious to me even though I can’t play well.
 I also glance at the TV and CD player, which are just a few years old.
 I’ve been able to buy some new things, I think.

 That’s it.
 My life is one room and some shared space.
 I decide I am going to visit Diana in Guatemala.

 I grab the t-shirt and shorts that are lying in a heap on my bed and put them on.
 I’m not going to bother brushing my teeth or washing my face tonight, no one to impress.

-***
+I soon fall alseep.

 In the morning, I hit the snooze on my alarm clock around 7 a.m., but the music continues.
 I reach over to tap the snooze on my cell phone, but it persists.
 Why won’t this goddam music stop?

 I blink my eyes open, fluttering them a few times.
 They feel dry, and I am staring up at the flat white ceiling or the wall.
 My eyes roll back and then settle again.
 My alarm is playing Eric Clapton’s acoustic version of Layla very loudly from 92 KQRS as I wake up.